Spatial planning privacy notice

 When we collect personal information we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.

-If you have questions about data or privacy please contact our data protection officer at Wycombe District Council, Queen Victoria Road, High Wycombe, HP11 1BB or at firstname.lastname@example.org.
+If you have questions about data or privacy please contact our Data Protection Officer can be contacted at Buckinghamshire Council, The Gateway, Gatehouse Road, Aylesbury, HP19 8FF or email firstname.lastname@example.org.

 The personal information we collect